MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Demos/TW_FY_23/TW_LAB_Ex03_message_encryption.md

 1. In the **To** line enter your personal or other third-party email address that is not in the tenant domain.
 Enter **Secret Message** to the subject line and **My super-secret message.** to the body.

-1. From the top pane, select **Options** then **Encrypt** to encrypt the message.
+1. From the top pane, select **Options**, then **Encrypt**, and then **Encrypt** from the dropdown list to encrypt the message.
 Once you've successfully encrypted the message, you should see a notice that says "Encrypt: This message is encrypted.
 Recipients can't remove encryption."

       ![Screenshot of Encyption settings](../Media/OptionsEncrypt.png)